 Let's Beat Cancer Together

-As New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey together with RWJBarnabas Health provides patients access to the most advanced cancer screening and treatment options for colon cancer.
+As New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center and the leading cancer program in the state, Rutgers Cancer Institute together with RWJBarnabas Health provides patients access to the most advanced cancer screening and treatment options for colorectal cancer.

-Colon cancer is the second leading cause of cancer-related deaths in the nation, but it is one of only a few cancers that can be prevented.
-Colon cancer is beatable and treatable, but only if caught early.
-Through proper colon cancer screening, like a colonoscopy, a gastroenterologist can find and remove polyps hidden in the colon before they become cancerous.
+Colorectal cancer is the second leading cause of cancer-related deaths in the nation, but it is one of only a few cancers that can be prevented.
+Colorectal cancer is beatable and treatable, but only if caught early.
+Through proper screening, like a colonoscopy, a gastroenterologist can find and remove polyps hidden in the colon before they become cancerous.
 Sometimes, removing polyps can prevent cancer altogether.
+Screening can be done by colonoscopy or with a home stool test which looks for tiny amounts of blood or cancer DNA in the stool.
+Speak to a doctor to find the test that is right for you.
 Individuals of average risk of colorectal cancer should begin regular screening at age 45.
 Individuals at higher risk should speak to their doctor about getting screened sooner.

 Make an Appointment to Get Screened

-By completing the form on this page or calling us, we can assist you in finding a doctor to discuss different types of colon cancer screenings.
-Make an appointment today to speak to a doctor about getting screened for colon cancer.
-It could save your life.
+By completing the form on this page or calling us, we can assist you in finding a doctor to discuss different types of colorectal cancer screenings.
+Make an appointment today to speak to a doctor about getting screened.
+The best screening is the one that gets completed, so schedule yours now.

 - A personal history of colorectal cancer or certain polyp types